5 comments

 Even if you’re not interested in the Queen, there’s lots to do with a free pair of anaglyph 3D glasses.
 If you haven’t yet, be sure to grab your pair at Canada Post — and let us know what cool 3D fun you end up having with them!

-5 Responses to “Fun things to do with your free 3D glasses”
+5 responses to “Fun things to do with your free 3D glasses”

-1. robbie8618
+1. robbie8618 says:

 there are also 3d youtube videos, oh the the free glasses use amber/blue, not red/blue, maybe its just cuz there’s a lot of daylight in my room, or cuz this 3d tech is like 50 years old, but i don’t think you get much of a 3d effect